gonmf/dakilang/README.md

 ## TODO - Core features missing implementation

 - Allow just telling if any solution exists like in prolog, instead of always finding every solution like in datalog
-- Add floating point type
-- Do not coerce numeric types in string
 - Built-in operators for string and numeric types
 - Test suite
 - Help built-in